 (And looked like a second rate Lydia Deetz whilst doing so.)

 Which means I'm officially a real life Oxford student.
 Whoa.
 And as I sat in the Sheldonian theatre and freaked out that the only latin I knew was carpe diem.
 (And the only reason I knew that was cos the boys in the bristol club scene with polo shirts and number 1 shaves had it tattooed on their chests) I kinda had a holy shit 'is this real life?' moment.
-I was the special needs kid born from baby mama and brown daddy, welfare princess who got predicted shitty grades from their shut down school cos they based it on your family income.
+I was the special needs kid born from single mother and foreign father, welfare princess who got predicted shitty grades from their shut down school cos they based it on your family income.
 And now I'm somewhere pretty and old and I'm expected to be smart and kno Latin.
 Like how did I get here?!

 And 2.
 Plot spoiler: Having working class 'heritage' isn't some kinda halo, granting you immunity from the repercussions of your actions.
 Or that New Statesman piece defending Caitlin Moran (a privileged white woman who came from a working class background) who was facing a great amount of criticism at the time for her declaration that she "literally could not give a shit" about the representation of people of color in Girls.
 And their argument?
 That "working class women are rarer than hen’s teeth in almost all sections of the media."
 Sure I get that, I agree with that, but that doesn't excuse racism.
 Nothing excuses racism.
 Earning a good living working as a journalist in London is not an accurate reflection of the lives of working class women, in 21st century Britain.
 To claim that it is is an insult to every single mother working three jobs to put food on the table.